PoisotLab/ms_network_prediction/manuscript.md

 generally be divided into two main categories (as suggested by
 @Berlow2004IntStr): either the strength of an interaction between individuals of each species, or the effect that changes in one species population has on the dynamics of the other species.
-Further, it can be measured either the direct effect of one species on another over a period of time, (often in the units of biomass) or the relative importance of one species on another [@Heleno2014EcoNet; @Berlow2004IntStr; @Wootton2005MeaInt].
+Further, it can be measured either as the direct effect of one species on another over a period of time (often in the units of biomass) or the relative importance of one species on another [@Heleno2014EcoNet; @Berlow2004IntStr; @Wootton2005MeaInt].
 One recurring observation throughout studies of interaction strengths is that networks are often composed of many weak links and few strong links [@Berlow2004IntStr].
-Knowing the distribution of interaction strength within a network informs on its stability [@Neutel2002StaRea; @Ruiter1995EnePat], influences on the ecosystem functioning [@Duffy2002BioEco; @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootton2005MeaInt].
+The distribution of interaction strength within a network informs on its stability [@Neutel2002StaRea; @Ruiter1995EnePat], influences on the ecosystem functioning [@Duffy2002BioEco; @Montoya2003FooWeb] and our potential to improve multispecies models [@Wootton2005MeaInt].
 Seeing interaction strength within a network as energy fluxes could also possibly lead to its integration within the Biodiversity-Ecosystem Functioning (BEF) framework, which could in return further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlu].

 ### How are interaction strengths actually estimated?